NovaCat35/shopping-cart/README.md

 ## Goal and Challenges 🔥
 I am going into this project to fully solidify React concepts of using hooks, contexts, routers, and adding key features such as filtering, pagination nav, search, and other easy access tools.

+Originally had issue connecting the search logic with the shop logic.
+I had discover helpful hooks like useSearchParams that will allow me to query the url and retrieve info from it

 ...I'll add more to this section as I progress on with this project.

 ## Libraries 📚